birbe/hybrid-minecraft-servers/README.md

-## List of hybrid Minecraft servers that I've found or am aware of
+#1 List of hybrid Minecraft servers that I've found or am aware of

+## Repos with inactive development are struck-through

 ### 1.14.4